szweibel/workshops/creating-simulations.md

         self.run()
 ```

-We will pass in our two parameters for the class, one for our roll method and the other for the number of iterations we want the simulator to run.
-Like before, we prefix each variable with `self` so that we can access the values from anywhere within our class.
+We will pass in our two parameters for the class, one for our roll method we created previously and the other for the number of iterations we want the simulator to run.
+Like before, we prefix each data member with `self` so that we can access the values from anywhere within our class.
 We also create a new empty list `results`, so that we have a place to store the results of our dice rolls.
 We also have one method call, `run()`.
 Calling a method in the initializer area like this means that it will run every time a new object of the `DiceSim` class is created.

 ## Creating Our Class Methods

-Next, let's create the methods for our simulator class.
+Next, let's define the methods for our simulator class.
 We will want one to run our roll method, and one to analyze and print our results:

 ```python
     # run our die roll method and store the results